eclipse-openj9/openj9/test/README.md

 ### Add FV (functional) test
 Adding a testNG test as an example:
 - adding a single test class to an existing directory
     - update testng.xml to add the test class to a existing <test> or create a new <test>
     - If the new <test> is created in testng.xml, playlist.xml should be updated to add the new <test> based on [playlist.xsd](./TestConfig/playlist.xsd) Supported test groups are `functional|system|openjdk|external|perf|jck`.
     It is required to provide one group per test in playlist.xml.
 - adding additional new test methods for new Java10 functionality
     - test should be automatically picked up

 ### Add external test
 Please refer to the [video and tutorial](https://blog.adoptopenjdk.net/2018/02/adding-third-party-application-tests-adoptopenjdk) that describes how to add container-based 3rd party application tests (run inside of Docker images).
 These tests are added and run in the automated test builds at the AdoptOpenJDK project.

 ## 3) How to disable a test?
 In playlist.xml, to disable a test target, add

  ```
-    <disabled>Reason for disabling test, should include issue number<disabled>
+    <disabled>Reason for disabling test, should include issue number</disabled>
  ```

 inside the `<test>` element that you want to disable.

 - Disable an individual test class